nicmolica/snarl/Snarl/Planning/adversary-strategies.md

 # Ghost Movement Strategies

-The ghost should always move towards the nearest player within 10 units.
-If no player is within 1/5 of the longest dimenions of the level, the ghost runs into a wall in order to be teleported to a random room.
+The ghost should move towards the nearest player within 10 units.
+The ghost will not attempt to move through walls in order to get closer to the player unless it has no move which can bring it closer to the player.
+If no player is within 10 tiles, the ghost runs into a wall in order to be teleported to a random room.
 The ghost cannot move on top of another Actor, the level key, or the level exit.

 ## Examples